khoeger/khoeger.github.io/_posts/2018-03-18-editing-jekyll-minima-theme.md

 Notice, it works!
 But only if I have a lot of text after the picture.
 Otherwise, the footer interferes.

 No matter.
-For now, this looks decent enough I can continue on with the tutorial.
+For now, this post looks decent enough I can continue on with the tutorial.

+I will have to come back in the future, and make a more detailed post and css exploring what each of the #H1, ##H2, ... , ######H6 tags end up doing in this new layout.
+Some of my past posts are currently formatted strangely.